harutekku/TempleOS-Docs/Doc/FAQ.md

 ## What is JIT Compiled Mode?
 The term [JIT Compile Mode](./Glossary.md) means it compiles and executes code placed into mem, not stored on disk.

-## Why do files end in .Z?
+## Why do files end in `.Z`?
 Are they encrypted?
-Files with names ending in .Z are individually compressed using [TempleOS Compression](https://github.com/cia-foundation/TempleOS/blob/c26482bb6ad3f80106d28504ec5db3c6a360732c/Kernel/Compress.HC).
-They are not encrypted. `Copy()` or rename them with `Move()` to a name without .Z and they will be stored in an uncompressed form.
+Files with names ending in `.Z` are individually compressed using [TempleOS Compression](https://github.com/cia-foundation/TempleOS/blob/c26482bb6ad3f80106d28504ec5db3c6a360732c/Kernel/Compress.HC).
+They are not encrypted. `Copy()` or rename them with `Move()` to a name without `.Z` and they will be stored in an uncompressed form.
 See [TOSZ](./TOSZ.md) for Linux or Windows uncompress C/C++ code.

 ## Is it open source?
 How do I build it?
 TempleOS is 100% open src.
 All the src code is included in the distro.
 Use `BootHDIns()` to compile the kernel and compiler.
 The rest is [JIT Compiled](./Glossary.md) during boot.
 See `/StartOS.HC`.